For people leaders

 It’s yours forever

-Bind your account to a personal email.
-When you leave the firm, your report — and your future campaigns — go with you.
+Link your account to a personal email.
+When you leave the firm, your report, and your future rounds, go with you.

 How it compares